vippsas/vipps-plugins/README.md

 More information about [Shopify on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/shopify/)

-**Important**:

-The current Vipps module for Shopify will stop working from June 30.
+**Important deprication notice!**

+Shopify has changed their APIs and the previous Vipps app is no longer supported from July 31.
 You will have to install a new Vipps app to be able to support Vipps payments.

+Remember to capture/refund/cancel all existing orders before installing the new app.
-It is no longer possible to install the current Vipps app for new merchants.
+It is also possible to manually capture/refund/cancel in the [Vipps Portal](https://portal.vipps.no).

-The new app is awaiting approval from Shopify and it is expected to be approved before end of life of the existing app.
+The new Vipps payment app is available from [https://apps.shopify.com/vipps?locale=nb](https://apps.shopify.com/vipps?locale=nb).

 ### WooCommerce